 It is the student's responsibility to acquaint themselves with all of the requirements associated with the various levels of governance (University, Chemistry Department) of their graduate program.
-This document and the Chemistry Program Guidelines along with the University Bulletin should be considered the primary source of information.
-Additional information, including answers to specific questions and term specific deadlines, can be obtained from the Chemistry Department, and the Office of Graduate Studies and Research.
+This document along with the University Bulletin should be considered the primary source of information.
+Additional information, including answers to specific questions and term specific deadlines, can be obtained from the Chemistry Department and the Office of Graduate Studies.